Late September 2019

 I’m using a lightweight 7 ½ foot four-weight rod with a 5X leader and 6X fluorocarbon for the dropper.

 With the cool air and cold water, the going is slow at first.
 It’s already dipping into the 30s at night in this perennially frigid valley.
 Finally in the third pool I get a take on the dry.
-It’s a decent-sized fish, and I am surprise to see it’s a fat little brookie.
+It’s a decent-sized fish, and I am surprised to see it’s a fat little brookie.

 He scoots off after a photo and quick release.
 It will be the only brookie I see all day!
 As the sun beams down and temperatures warm, so does the fishing.
 I have steady action in the picture-perfect bend pools and deeper runs right up against the undercut banks where pinpoint drifts are a must.
 The fish are all brownies in the six-to-eleven inch range, fat and sassy.